Kanaka (film)

-Kanaka is a 2018 Indian Kannada-language romantic action film directed by R. Chandru.
+Kanaka is a 2018 Indian Kannada-language romantic action film written and directed by R. Chandru.
 It features Duniya Vijay, Hariprriya and Manvitha Harish in the lead roles along with P. Ravishankar, Rangayana Raghu and Sadhu Kokila in key supporting roles.
-The score and soundtrack for the film are by Naveen Sajju and the cinematography is by Satya Hegde.
+The score and soundtrack for the film are by Naveen Sajju and the cinematography is by Satya Hegde.This movie is an unofficial remake of the Tamil hit Veyil (2006).

 The official teaser of the film was released on 1 November 2017 coinciding with the Kannada Rajyotsava festival.
 The film released on 26 January 2018.